-In this context, it is essential to note that blood cells and tissues continuously exposed to varying concentrations are of ginsenosides after oral administration of ginseng in daily therapeutic doses of 0.6-9.0 g.
+In this context, it is essential to note that blood cells and tissues are continuously exposed to varying concentrations of ginsenosides after oral administration of ginseng in daily therapeutic doses of 0.6-9.0 g.
 They range from maximal detected concentrations of 35 ng/mL to the limit of detection 0.5 ng/mL and less within 12-48 h after oral intake.
-A recent study demonstrated that ginsenoside Rg5 exhibits soft-acting effects in of physiological and sub-physiological range wide а concentrations from $1 \mu M$ to 1 aM, while at a toxic concentration of 100 μM Rg5 quite differently regulated a large number of genes.
+A recent study demonstrated that ginsenoside Rg5 exhibits soft-acting effects in a wide range of physiological and sub-physiological concentrations from 1 $\mu$ M to 1 aM, while at a toxic concentration of 100 $\mu$ M Rg5 quite differently regulated a large number of genes.
 That observation aligns with the concept of homeopathic drugs, which have therapeutic efficacy in low doses while high doses are toxic.